 If you are choking on something, you can perform the Heimlich maneuver on yourself.
 Follow these steps:

 - Make a fist with one hand.
-Place your thumb of this hand below your rib cage and above your navel.
+Place the thumb of that hand below your rib cage and above your navel.

 - Grasp your fist with your other hand.
-Press your fist into the area with a quick upward movement.
+Press your fist forcibly into the upper abdominal area with a quick upward movement.